mathweb

 Syllabus: PDEs

-• General concepts: Well posedness, boundary and initial conditions, weak solutions, fundamental solutions and Dirac delta functions.
+• General concepts: well-posedness, boundary and initial conditions, weak and strong solutions, fundamental solutions and the δ function

 Suggested textbooks: